 What is a confined space?

-- a hazardous atmosphere (ie an atmosphere that has a harmful level of any contaminant or does not have a safe oxygen level),
+A hazardous atmosphere.
+A hazardous atmosphere is an atmosphere that has a harmful level of any contaminant or does not have a safe oxygen level.

 Determining whether a space is a confined space

-an atmosphere that has a harmful levels of contaminant
+an atmosphere that has a harmful level of any contaminant, or

 Controlling the risks

-- Firstly, consider whether the work can be done another way without entering the confined space (eg provide outlets and facilities for cleaning to eliminate the need for entry).
+Firstly, consider whether the work can be done another way without entering the confined space.
+For example, provide outlets and facilities for cleaning to eliminate the need for entry.

-- Put signs on or in the immediate vicinity of any confined space to warn against entry by people other than those who have been properly trained and have an entry permit.
+Put signs on or in the immediate vicinity of any confined space to identify the confined space and to warn against entry by people other than those who have been properly trained and have an entry permit.

-OHS Safety Essentials Program - WorkSafe also offers a free consultation service where an independent OHS consultant can visit your farm to help you identify hazards and provide a practical safety plan.
+WorkSafe's OHS Essentials program offers a free workplace safety consultation service.
+An independent OHS consultant can visit your farm to help you identify hazards and provide a practical safety plan.